A Survey on Scalable LoRaWAN for Massive IoT: Recent Advances, Potentials, and Challenges: Introduction

-Among different connectivity solutions, Low-Power Wide-Area Network (LPWAN) has established itself as the go-to connection option for IoT networks due to its long communication range, low energy consumption, and low cost.
-LPWAN protocols can provide connectivity for many low-power battery-operated devices for delay-tolerant applications with limited throughput per device.
-Due to these traits of LPWAN, IoT-based applications, machine-to-machine networks, and wireless sensor networks (WSNs) are projected to use LPWAN.
-Figure \ref{fig:massive-IoT} shows some massive IoT use cases that are enabled by LPWAN technologies.
-The LPWAN protocol uses binary phase-shift keying (BPSK) and chirp spread spectrum (CSS) as physical layer modulation schemes that tolerate interference and propagation noise to permit long-distance transmission \cite{Ma2021, Ouyang2017}.
-Also, LPWAN nodes use in general low-quality and low-cost circuit configuration to meet the low-cost requirements \cite{Raza2017}.
-In addition, LPWAN employs adaptive asynchronous random-access protocols on the medium access control (MAC) layer, such as the pure ALOHA protocol with additional acknowledgement mechanism due to its efficiency and simplicity as mentioned in LoRaWAN v1.0 specification \cite{alliance2015lorawan}.
+Among different connectivity solutions, the low-power wide-area network (LPWAN) has been established as the preferred connection option for IoT networks due to its long communication range, low energy consumption, and low cost \cite{Furtado2020}.
+The LPWAN protocols can provide connectivity for many low-power battery-operated devices for delay-tolerant applications with limited throughput per device \cite{10.1145/3544561}.
+Due to these attributes of LPWAN, IoT-based applications, machine-to-machine networks, and wireless sensor networks (WSNs) are projected to use LPWAN.
+Fig.~\ref{fig:massive-IoT} presents some massive IoT use cases enabled by LPWAN technology.
+The LPWAN protocol uses binary phase-shift keying (BPSK) and chirp spread spectrum (CSS) as physical (PHY) layer modulation schemes that tolerate interference and propagation noise to permit long-distance transmission \cite{Ma2021, jouhari2017implementation, Ouyang2017}.
+In addition, LPWAN nodes generally use low-quality and low-cost circuit configurations to meet the low-cost requirements \cite{Raza2017}.
+In addition, LPWAN employs adaptive asynchronous random-access protocols on the medium access control (MAC) layer, such as the pure Aloha protocol with an additional acknowledgment mechanism due to its efficiency and simplicity as mentioned in LoRaWAN v1.0 specification \cite{alliance2015lorawan}.